MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-V-Part-D-Communication-Requirements/section-423.2274.md

 (12) Ensure that, prior to an enrollment CMS' required questions and topics regarding beneficiary needs in a health plan choice are fully discussed.
 Topics include information regarding pharmacies (that is, whether or not the beneficiary's current pharmacy is in the plan's network), prescription drug coverage and costs (including whether or not the beneficiary's current prescriptions are covered), premiums, and other services or incentives.

+(13) Beginning with contract year 2025, ensure that no provision of a contract with an agent, broker, or other TPMO has a direct or indirect effect of creating an incentive that would reasonably be expected to inhibit an agent or broker's ability to objectively assess and recommend which plan best fits the health care needs of a beneficiary.

 (d) *Compensation requirements.* Part D sponsors must ensure they meet the requirements in paragraphs (d)(1) through (5) of this section in order to pay compensation.
 These compensation requirements only apply to independent agents and brokers.

 (1) *General rules.* (i) MA organizations may only pay agents or brokers who meet the requirements in paragraph (b) of this section.

-(ii) Part D sponsors may determine, through their contracts, the amount of compensation to be paid, provided it does not exceed limitations outlined in this section.
+(ii) For contract years through contract year 2024, Part D sponsors may determine, through their contracts, the amount of compensation to be paid, provided it does not exceed limitations outlined in this section.
+Beginning with contract year 2025, Part D sponsors are limited to the compensation amounts outlined in this section.

 (iii) Part D sponsors may determine their payment schedule (for example, monthly or quarterly).
 Payments (including payments for AEP enrollments) must be made during the year of the beneficiary's enrollment.

 (iv) Part D sponsors may only pay compensation for the number of months a member is enrolled.

-(2) *Initial enrollment year compensation.* For each enrollment in an initial enrollment year, Part D sponsors may pay compensation at or below FMV.
+(2) *Initial enrollment year compensation.* Initial enrollment year compensation.
+For each enrollment in an initial enrollment year for contract years through contract year 2024, Part D sponsors may pay compensation at or below FMV.

 (i) Part D sponsors may pay either a full or pro-rated initial enrollment year compensation for: